EDGEofMRI/JPMorgan-Chase-Co.-Cybersecurity/README.md

 # JPMorgan-Chase-Co.-Cybersecurity

 This repository showcases a cybersecurity job simulation completed within JPMorgan Chase & Co.
 The simulation encompassed the analysis of a large dataset pertaining to fraud in financial payment services, along with learning and application of application security fundamentals on a personal website.
 Additionally, tasks involved building an email classifier to distinguish between spam and legitimate emails, as well as designing and developing a system to enhance access control for sensitive information.
 Key skills demonstrated include expertise in access control, application security hygiene, data structures, email security fundamentals, exploratory data analysis, utilization of open-source tools, effective presentation skills, implementation of text-based machine learning models, and web application development.
 The repository serves as a testament to proficiency in cybersecurity practices and their application in real-world scenarios within the financial services sector.

+#Task One

+Task is analyzing a dataset of mobile money transactions recently acquired from a financial services provider.
+The dataset comprises five transaction types: CASH-IN (deposits), CASH-OUT (withdrawals), DEBIT (specific withdrawals to user bank accounts), PAYMENT (goods or services purchases), and TRANSFER (moving money between user accounts).
+Additionally, two fields relate to fraud tagging: IsFlaggedFraud indicates fraud detected by the automation system, while IsFraud denotes actual instances of fraud.

+#Task Two

+Tasked with completing a comprehensive bootcamp on application security fundamentals by JPMorgan Chase & Co., participants are poised to enhance their understanding of critical security measures.
+As a global service provider, ensuring the security of customer information stands as a paramount concern, requiring collective vigilance across all teams.
+Integral to system development, software engineers are tasked with implementing secure coding practices and adopting an attacker's mindset in system design.
+Moreover, in the context of today's remote work environment, security considerations permeate daily activities, emphasizing the need for stringent security measures.
+This bootcamp aims to equip participants with the requisite knowledge and skills to effectively address security challenges and fortify overall security protocols.

+#Task Three

+Business Email Compromise (BEC) stands as a prominent cybercrime targeting email systems, categorized into five types: CEO fraud, account compromise, false invoice scheme, attorney impersonation, and data theft.
+The initial point of entry is often an innocuous-looking email.
+Presently, corporate email undergoes rigorous scanning before reaching recipients' inboxes, with suspicious emails being filtered out during this process.
+However, emails are intricate entities containing various components such as text, headers, hyperlinks, inline images, and attachments, all of which are scrutinized during scanning.
+Despite significant advancements in machine learning-driven detection systems, attackers continuously refine their methods, necessitating ongoing enhancements in detection systems.
+The task at hand involves constructing a functional prototype of such a system.

+#Task Four

+Tasked with designing a system to simulate restricting the number of roles a user can possess simultaneously, it's essential to delve into crucial access control concepts.
+Users holding multiple roles pose heightened risks to organizations; in the event of a compromised account, attackers gain a substantial advantage.
+Therefore, administrators seek automated solutions to enforce the principle of least privilege, ensuring users are assigned only the necessary roles while eliminating unnecessary ones.
+The system under design aims to tackle one of the numerous challenges associated with such access control systems.